 From Carnarvon, you have access to some of the State’s best year-round fishing, surfing, windsurfing, kite surfing, snorkelling and swimming spots, all dotted along a beautifully rugged stretch of coastline.
 Stand atop the cliffs at Cape Cuvier to drink in the ocean views – from June to November you might even spot humpback whales on their annual migration.

-It was Carnarvon’s potential as a port that drew the early settlers here in 1876, and today The Carnarvon Heritage Precinct lives to tell many of its tales, offering museum insights and a ride on the Coffee Pot train along One Mile Jetty.
+It was Carnarvon’s potential as a port that drew the early settlers here in 1876, and today The Carnarvon Heritage Precinct lives to tell many of its tales, offering museum insights and an interpretative centre where you can see wonderful historic Carnarvon moments captured in time.

 The Gascoyne River and aquifer supports Carnarvon’s thriving agricultural industry, inviting you to feast on a bounty of fresh bananas, mangoes, papaya, carambola melons, grapes and a huge variety of vegetables, direct from local plantations.